- All games will consist of two 20 minute halves.

 - All teams must be certified one hour prior to their first game at the designated team check-in.

-- Teams must present a hard copy report card for each player.
-If a player is seeking an age exception, a hard copy birth certificate must be present.
-To receive an age exception, a player must be a year younger than the division age as of September 1st.
-For instance, in the 6th Grade / 12U Division, a player would have to be ten years old as of August 31st.
+- Teams must present a birth certificate for each player.
+If a player is seeking a grade exception, a hard copy report card must be present.
+To receive a grade exception, a player must be in the correct grade (must be in 7th grade to be eligible for the 7th grade/13U divison).